by Lori Law

 So, then, what to do in terms of splitting the roving for spinning?
-As much as I can sometimes be on the neurotic side when working up designs and bringing visualizations into reality (ie. it’s not unheard of for me to rip a sock design 4 or 5 times, even from completed samples, because it just doesn’t hit the spot as I had wished) I try to let some of that go when deciding how to spin something in particular.
-I often wind up spinning on more than one or two projects at a time, so I usually use a system which is fairly fool-proof (in my mind, and it seems to work most times).
+As much as I can sometimes be on the neurotic side when working up designs and bringing visualizations into reality I try to let some of that go when deciding how to spin something in particular.
+I often wind up spinning on more than one or two projects at a time, so I usually use a system I think is fairly fool-proof (in my mind, at least).

-Most of all, I keep notes which document things like what I’m about to mention, so if I find myself returning to something months later (like I did, indeed, with this spinning project) I can pick up where I left off and carry on.
+MAKE NOTES Most of all, I keep notes for documenting things like what I’m about to mention, so if I find myself returning to something months later (like I did, indeed, with this spinning project) I can pick up where I left off and carry on.

-Firstly, I decide how many plies I will be spinning.
+DECIDE HOW MANY PLIES Firstly, I decide how many plies I will be spinning.
 For two plies, I divide the roving in half by folding it lengthwise in half, end to end.
 Then, I separate the roving into two separate pieces across the folded section.
-I determine which end of each piece will spin more easily by giving each of the four ends a mild tug, and, once this has been decided, I roll the roving into a snail-like ball, with the end I would like to end the spinning with in the centre and the beginning end to the outside of this ball.
-I then place each into its own separate storage bag, mark one of them as #1 and the other as #2 (or 3, etc.).
+I determine which end of each piece will spin more easily by giving each of the four ends a mild tug, and, once this has been decided, I roll the roving into a snail-like ball, with the starting end on the outside of this ball.
+I then place each ball into its own separate storage bag, mark them as #1 and the other as #2 (or 3, etc.).
 Then, I note what I want to do with #1 and what I want to do with #2 in my notebook, unless I am simply spinning from one end to the other.

-DIVIDE THE ROVING FOR EACH PLY In the case of this roving, I’d planned to take (and did actually take section #1 with me to New Mexico, in the fall of 2011, and because of this, I decided before beginning to spin, I would be spinning the singles on the Victoria (which I managed to get through several security checks in a suitcase padded with all of my clothing and most of the knitting/roving I’d also lugged along with me.
-[One security guard asked if it was a steering wheel which I thought was probably more implausible than a spinning wheel, but I could be wrong].
-And, when I arrived in New Mexico with a partially-full bobbin of singles for ply #1, I carried right on from where I’d left off.
-Specifically (I know this, because I make a note for #1 and a note for #2 in my notebook) I split #1 down the centre, lenthwise, so I had two narrower strips, and wound them both into snail-like balls.
-I spun both of these end to end.
+DIVIDE THE ROVING FOR EACH PLY In the case of this roving, I’d planned to take (and did actually take section #1 with me to New Mexico, in the fall of 2011, and because of this, I decided before beginning this spin, I would be spinning the singles on the Victoria (which I managed to get through several security checks in a suitcase padded with all of my clothing and most of the knitting/roving I’d also lugged along with me without comment until one security guard asked if it was a steering wheel which I thought was probably more implausible than a spinning wheel, but I could be wrong.)
+And, when I arrived in New Mexico with a partially-full bobbin of singles for ply #1, I carried right on from where I’d left off because I knew what I was doing and had notes. :) For this spin, I split #1 down the centre, lenthwise, so I had two narrower strips, and wound them both into their own snail-like balls.
+I spun both of these narrow strips end to end.

-Basically #2’s colour changes happened twice as fast down the length as those in section #1, which I hoped would lend a liveliness to the yarn while keeping the overall feel of the roving less intense than if I’d spun both sections identically.
+Basically #2’s colour changes happened twice as fast down the length as those in section #1, which I hoped would lend a liveliness to the yarn with some quicker colour changes, while keeping some overall longer colour changes, which will create some marled sections in the yarn.
 It also lends a uniformness to a yarn with a lot of intense colour because the colours themselves are spread throughout the full length rather than being deeply concentrated in long sections which are slower to transition.

-This is a form of fractal spinning, a little less intensely planned than some fractal spinning is where colour changes are strictly manged in a particular order and intensity.
+This is a form of fractal spinning but is a little less intensely planned than some fractal spinning is where colour changes are strictly manged in a particular order and intensity.

-I also, do not, when spinning for socks, expect to have identical twins at the end of knitting.
-This is part of the charm and enjoyment of knitting with colourful handspun from rovings.
-If you are not someone who can abide fraternally-twinned socks, I suggest you try Kristy Howell’s method of developing identical socks using handspun, the article which you can find here.
+THESE ARE NOT TWINS I also, do not, when spinning for socks, expect to have two identical socks at the end of knitting.
+This is part of the charm and enjoyment of knitting with colourful handspun from rovings, IMO.
+If you prefer matchy matching socks, you’ll need to search around for a more formal method of fractal spinning to create identical skeins of yarn.

-When spinning a 2ply yarn for socks, I generally follow a method similar to what I illustrated in this article, in terms of grist and while I am spinning up the singles, I use the principle of spinning ‘spaghetti‘ (yes, really), because, to me, two spaghetti singles = fingering-weight yarn when plied.
+When spinning a 2ply yarn for socks, I generally follow a method similar to what I illustrated in this article, in terms of grist and while I am spinning up the singles, I use the principle of spinning ‘spaghetti‘ (yes, really), because, using my visual system, two spaghetti singles = fingering-weight yarn when plied.

 So, there it is.
 Very straightforward and a not too fussy way to spin up some lively yarn for a fun pair socks.

-469 yds [428 m] in 4 oz [113 g]; spun worsted (forward draw) on a medium whorl with a fairly steady draw-in (for the singles, to preserve a little loft) and plied on the smallest whorl available with a steady draw-in, but also wanting to preserve some of the twist in the final yarn, 12 tpi, plied.
+469 yds [428 m] in 4 oz [113 g]; spun forward-worsted on a medium whorl set at high speed (to avoid overtwisting and keeping the singles light and airy) and plied on the smallest whorl available.
+12 tpi, plied.
 27 wpi (plied).
 About 1712 ypp.

 Photos © Lori Law.